allindeveloper/ezephones/README.md

 ### Technology Stack
-- This application was developed using React, JavaScript(ES6) as well as the React Bootstrap UI library.
+- This application was developed using React, JavaScript(ES6) as well as the Material UI library.

 ### Principles